roydejong/BeatSaberMultiplayerChat/README.md

 You can change or disable the notification sound via the Mod Settings.
 You can add your own sounds by placing `.ogg` files in `Beat Saber\UserData\MultiplayerChat`.

 ### Voice chat
-Players who have this mod installed can talk in multiplayer lobbies and hear others.
+Players who have this mod installed can talk in multiplayer lobbies and hear others!

-You can talk in the lobby and while playing, but you can currently only hear avatars that you can actually see (so not spectators).
+You can talk in the lobby and while playing, but you can currently only hear avatars that you can actually see. *(You can't hear spectators, and you can't talk during loading screens.)*

-You can select and test your recording device and set up your keybind from the settings button in the main menu.
+⚙️ Set up and test your microphone and keybind from the **settings button in the main menu**.
 I recommend reviewing your settings there before heading into a lobby.

 ### Muting players
 You can press the <kbd>🔇</kbd> mute button next someone in the players list.
 If a player is muted, you won't see their chat messages or hear their voice anymore.